gofractally/image-builders/README.md

 ## psibase

-This image is used to run [psibase](https://doc-sys.psibase.io/psibase/psibase.html) from prebuild psidk binaries in a docker container on Ubuntu 22.04.
+This image is used to run [psibase](https://doc-sys.psibase.io/run-infrastructure/cli/psibase.html) from prebuilt psidk binaries in a docker container on Ubuntu 22.04.

 If you're using this tool to run commands on a `psinode` instance you started in a local docker container, you should run this image on the same custom docker network to allow you to connect to it using its container name.
 For example, the following is what the boot command would look like if `psinode_network` is the name of the custom docker network created for and used by the psinode container: